 Habitat: Inshore and offshore areas, especially near seal or sea lion rookeries.

-Piers: White sharks have been taken at several piers including those at Newport Beach, Huntington Beach, Manhattan Beach, Hermosa Beach, and Goleta.
-Many other piers have reported sightings of great whites—Oceanside, Balboa, Ventura, Gaviota, Avila, and Cayucos.
+Piers: White sharks have been taken at several piers including those at Oceanside, San Clemente, Balboa, Newport Beach, Huntington Beach, Manhattan Beach, Hermosa Beach, Venice, Goleta and Cayucos.
+Several other piers have reported sightings of great whites—Ventura, Gaviota, and Avila.
 A great white was reported hooked and lost at the Pacifica Pier in1991.
 Almost all were young pups under six feet in length although the one that decided to visit Pacifica grabbed a hooked, ten pound or so salmon and was estimated at 12 feet in length and 700 pounds.
 The carcass of a small, four-foot-long baby white floated by the Point Arena Pier in March of 1997 until grabbed by a couple of the local youth.

-Shoreline: Seen near shore far too often but rarely hooked by anglers.
+Shoreline: Seen near shore fairly often but rarely hooked by anglers.

 Boats: Rarely seen although I did see one once while fishing from a boat out of Capitola.

 Bait and Tackle: None, illegal to take.

 Food Value: None, illegal to take.